KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 Thanks for reading :)

-**Edit (June 25th 2023):** changed the multiple dispatch code snippet, to actually contain multiple dispatch
+**Edit (June 25th 2023):**

+- Changed the multiple dispatch code snippet to actually contain multiple dispatch
+- Fixed minor spelling and grammar mistakes

 [^1]: Yes we've got awk for that.
 Also not super straight forward.
 Hands
     up: who can write a Bash script involving awk and sed without googling and